XKaguya/RemoteTaskManager/README.md

 - Kill processes remotely using `NTSD` or `Taskkill`.

+# Usage

+* Double click or open in terminal.
+And you'll see the url showed by the program.
+* By accessing that url you're able to manage the death of all the processes.
+* Like i can use `192.168.1.195:8181` to access from my mobile phone.

 ## TODO

 - Customize remote port.
 (Which already has left a var, but lazy to do.)